semgrep/semgrep-docs/docs/troubleshooting/app.md

 [TOC]

-# A project is reporting the last scan 'never started'
+# A project reports the last scan 'never started'

 This status means that your CI job never authenticated to Semgrep App.

 Check your CI provider (such as GitHub Actions) for the latest Semgrep job execution.

-## If you cannot find a Semgrep CI job
+## If you can’t find a Semgrep CI job

-In this case the issue is likely with the CI configuration.
+The issue is likely with the CI configuration.

 - Make sure that the branch you committed a CI job to is included in the list of branches the job is triggered on.